 - More treatment information for salivary gland cancer

-If the cancer is thought to be resectable (able to be completely removed with surgery), surgery is usually the treatment of choice when possible.
-This is often followed by radiation therapy if it wasn't given before.
+If the cancer is thought to be resectable (able to be removed completely), surgery is usually the treatment of choice when possible.
+This is often followed by radiation therapy if it wasn’t given before.

 If the cancer returns in the area where it started but is not resectable, radiation therapy may be an option.
 Chemotherapy (chemo) may be used along with the radiation or by itself (especially if radiation therapy was already used as part of the initial treatment).